Farrington-Manning test for rate difference

 a character string specifying the alternative hypothesis, must be one of

-means superiority of treatment over placebo is established by rate difference greater than `delta`.- delta
+"greater"or"less", i.e., one-sided test is enforced.
+No default value."greater"means superiority of treatment over placebo is established by rate difference greater than `delta`.- ...

 Subset conditions compatible with

-will be fitted on this subset only.
+dplyr::filter.glmwill be fitted on this subset only.
 This argument can be useful to create a subset of data for analysis when a trial consists of more than two arms.
 By default, it is not specified, all data will be used to fit the model.
-More than one condition can be specified in...
+More than one condition can be specified in..., e.g.,fitFarringtonManning('remission', 'pbo', data, delta, arm %in% c('pbo', 'low dose'), cfb > 0.5), which is equivalent to:fitFarringtonManning('remission', 'pbo', data, delta, arm %in% c('pbo', 'low dose') & cfb > 0.5).
+Note that if more than one treatment arm are present in the data after applying filter in..., models are fitted for placebo verse each of the treatment arms.- delta